Special issue on gendered labour market (dis)advantages in Nordic welfare states

 Special issue editors: Mari Teigen, Liza Reisel, Armi Mustomäki and Tiina Sihto

 31. August 2019 is deadline for submission of abstracts.
+Abstracts should be submitted to the editor, Mari Teigen, with CC to the Journal Manager.
 Selected abstracts will be announced to writers on 25.
 September 2019, and deadline for full papers will be 3.
 January 2020.
 Special issue is expected to be published in January or February 2021.
+If you have questions regarding the special issue, send these to Mari Teigen.

 Gender equality has been one of the normative foundations of Nordic welfare states.
 Helga Hernes identified the Nordic countries as ‘potentially women-friendly societies’.
 She characterised women-friendly societies as ones that ‘would not force harder choices on women than on men’.
 Hernes also envisaged that women-friendliness should be achieved without increasing other forms of inequality, such as class inequality.